Figures on vaccination

 Deliveries of vaccine doses to European Union countries have increased steadily since December 2020.
 Vaccination has gathered pace across the European Union.

-By the end of 2021, close to 80% of the EU’s adult population was fully vaccinated.
-Meanwhile, the Commission has negotiated two additional contracts with pharmaceutical companies to secure more COVID-19 vaccines – for young people, for the EU’s international partners, for booster shots and to guard against new variants.
+By mid-2022, 86% of the EU’s adult population was fully vaccinated.
+Meanwhile, the Commission has negotiated three additional contracts with pharmaceutical companies to secure more COVID-19 vaccines – for young people, for the EU’s international partners, for booster shots and to guard against new variants.

 Effective and broad vaccination is the best strategy to overcome the pandemic.
 Based on current evidence, all vaccines authorised in the EU are highly protective against hospitalisation, severe disease and death, with an effectiveness in the general population of over 80%.